How do I build my own custom model?

 • Tags.
 Custom tags that can be used to identify and group similar models.

 • Visibility.
 By default, the visibility of your model is set as Private.
-If you select a Group or Groups, you can subsequently set up Read/Write permissions by group to share and/or manage your model collaboratively.

 • System Prompt.
 These are guidelines and rules for the model’s responses.
 Your system prompt should address things like role, scope, response format, and rules.
 Consider using Dartmouth Chat to develop an initial draft of your system prompt.